LM-15/falltest/README.md

   * Each instance has a holdings record.
 Each holdings record has a permanent location.
   * Excludes suppressed instance records (instance discovery suppress value is “true”)
   * [When this field becomes available:] Excludes instance record that do not have at least one holdings record not suppressed (all holdings discovery suppress values are “true”)
-  * Includes counts of titles cataloged and made ready for use (records with instance statuses names of “cataloged” or “batch loaded”).
-Note that if  your institution sets an instance statuses name for unpurchased patron driven acquisition items, they can be excluded in this way (e.g., one library may use "pda unpurchased").
-[This hard coded filter not currently set because of a lack of test data]
+  * Includes counts of only those titles cataloged and made ready for use (records with instance statuses names of “cataloged” or “batch loaded”).
+Note that if your institution sets an instance status of, e.g., "pda unpurchased" you can exclude unpurchased patron driven acquisitions items if needed.
+[This hard coded filter is currently commented out because of a lack of test data]
-  * Excludes instance records with instance format names of “computer – online resource” or “ISNULL.”
-And excludes instance records with holdings library names of “Online” or “ISNULL.”
-(Online resource counts are excluded even if tracked in the Inventory; see the ERM queries for online titles held counts.
-Each reporter must know where her/his institution’s various resources are tracked and find the needed reports as appropriate, adding together counts if needed, and avoiding any duplication if possible.)
+  * This query is intended to exclude e-resources.
+It excludes instance records with instance format names of “computer – online resource” or “ISNULL,”  and excludes instance records with holdings library names of “Online” or “ISNULL.”
+These values many need to be updated for your local needs.
   </details>

 #### Parameter filters:

-* SQL allows you to input text to filter by: resource format, receipt status, date, location and call number.
+* Throught parameter filters, this SQL allows you to easily type in text to filter by: resource format, receipt status, date, location and call number.

 <details>
   <summary>Click to read more!</summary>

-  * Resource format (Reporters need to know how their institutions records format information locally; it may use one of more of these fields, but not all of these commonly used fields listed here.
-You may want to remove all references to unneeded fields throughout the query.
+  * Resource format (Reporters need to know how their institutions records format information locally; it may use one of more of these fields, but not all of these commonly used fields listed here.)
     * Instance types name (e.g., text, video, computer dataset, etc.)  (query allows up to three selected simultaneously)
     * Instance formats name (e.g., video – videocassette, unmediated – sheet, microform – microfilm roll, etc.)  (query allows up to three selected simultaneously)
     * Instance nature of content terms (e.g., autobiography, journal, newspaper, research report, etc.)